 On March 24th of this year my son was hit and killed by a drunk driver.
 The drunk driver did have the minimum amount of insurance required by Texas state law.
-At this time there are two liens on record at the Nueces county clerk's office.Also I was sent a letter from the ins. company dated May 15,...
+At this time there are two liens on record at the Nueces county clerk's office.Also I was sent a letter from the ins. company dated...
 Read more »

 You have a lawyer.
 Sit down and meet with him.
 Find out if there was someone who supplied the drunk that can be sued.
 If the car your son was in was a recent model, ask him if there is a crashworthiness case.

 You should contact a member of the Texas Trial Lawyers Asssn for the county where it happened--they give free consults.
 Reason is there may be culpability on whoever served the drunk or sold him alcohol if he was drunk already; there may be a "crashworthiness" case.
 Talk to a TTLA member.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.